zulip/zulip/docs/production/deployment.md

 * Create a database called `zulip`.
 * Create a user called `zulip`.
-* Now login with the `zulip` user to create a schema called `zulip` in the `zulip` database.
+* Now log in with the `zulip` user to create a schema called `zulip` in the `zulip` database.
 You might have to grant `create` privileges first for the `zulip` user to do this.